svdgraaf/serverless-pseudo-parameters/README.md

 You can now use `#{AWS::AccountId}`, `#{AWS::Region}`, etc. in any of your config strings, and this plugin replaces those values with the proper pseudo parameter `Fn::Sub` CloudFormation function.

+You can also use any other CloudFormation resource id as a reference, eg `#{myAwesomeResource}`, will replace it with a reference to that resource. `#{myAwesomeResource.property}` works as well.

 Installation
 -----
 Install the package with npm: `npm install serverless-pseudo-parameters`, and add it to your `serverless.yml` plugins list: